-Fermanagh and Omagh District Council have considered the following new developments with fugitive or uncontrolled sources that are new since the last Updating and Screening Assessment;
+Fermanagh and Omagh District Council have considered the following new developments with fugitive or uncontrolled sources that are new since the last Updating and Screening Assessment:

-- · Landfill sites.
+- Landfill sites.

 - Quarries.

 - Unmade haulage roads on industrial sites.

 - Waste transfer stations etc.

 - Other personal sources of fugitive particulate emissions.

 Fermanagh and Omagh Council confirms that there have been no new developments with fugitive or uncontrolled sources that are new since the last Updating and Screening Assessment.
+Relevant proposed developments have been considered at the planning stage.